 With no hardware appliances to deploy, connecting to the Zscaler service is as simple as forwarding all internet traffic to the Zscaler service, so you can secure your internet traffic and apply policies accordingly.

-But as Zscaler has a powerful set of features, it is important to configure Zscaler to your unique (and predefined) requirements.
-So here we’ll discuss how to deploy Zscaler.
+However, as Zscaler has a powerful set of features, it is important to configure It According to your unique (and predefined) requirements.
+So, here, we'll discuss how to deploy Zscaler.

 Traffic Forwarding Methods

-Firstly, there are number of traffic forwarding methods to connect to the Zscaler Cloud.
+Firstly, several traffic forwarding methods exist to connect to the Zscaler Cloud.

 - Tunnelling